 What’s 25 miles long, one mile wide and chock full of fun things to do?
 Ambergris Caye, an island off the coast of Belize.

-With fine white sand, crystal blue water and the world’s second largest barrier reef, it’s an ideal beach getaway with kids.
-Here are my five favorite things to do if you visit this Belize island with kids.
+With fine white sand, crystal blue water and the world’s second largest barrier reef, it’s an ideal beach vacation with kids.
+Here are my five favorite things to do when we visited Ambergris Caye with a toddler and preschooler.

 5 Things To Do on a Family Vacation in Ambergris Caye

 The island is walkable but the primary mode of transport is golf carts.
 My golf-crazed hubby and kids loved it.
 Towards the north end of the island, before the bridge, there is a place where you can drive your carts on the beach.
 It’s a beautiful drive, past some lovely restaurants.

 Tip: Do this drive in the late afternoon and you’ll find a great spot to watch the sunset.